department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 **Note:** We define a helpless child as an adult child who became permanently unable to support themself before the age of 18.

-### Surviving unmarried child, when the Veteran doesn't have a surviving spouse who is eligible for DIC
+#### If the Veteran doesn't have a surviving spouse who is eligible for DIC

 We'll base your payment amount on the number of the Veteran's eligible surviving children.
 In the table below, the monthly rate for each child shows how much you'll receive each month if we pay each child separately.
 The total monthly payment shows how much your family will receive if we pay you in one lump sum each month.